Gavin Berriman

 Gavin qualified as an architect in 2011, while working for a medium sized practice in Winchester and London.
 He worked across a range of sectors including education, higher education, residential and healthcare, on projects ranging from £250,000 to £30 million.

-After moving to Cambridge to live, and on deciding he wanted to work on a variety of more holistic projects, Gavin joined Graham Handley Architects in 2014.
-Gavin believes that an architect should have a rounded knowledge of design and construction, from feasibility designs through to construction details, and finds the variety of projects in the office allows him to strive for this.
+After moving to Cambridge to live, Gavin joined Graham Handley Architects in 2014, keen to work on residential projects where he could be closer to the clients he designs for.
+Gavin believes that an architect should have a rounded knowledge of design, sustainability, and construction, from feasibility designs through to construction details, and enjoys the variety of projects and clients in the office that allow him to strive for this.